kiudee/chess-tuning-tools/examples/vastai/README.rst

       $ chmod +x onstart.sh
       $ ./onstart.sh

+   This will install all dependencies and set up the folder structure.
+4. (optional) Run benchmarks or calibration matches.
+5. Run ``./onstart.sh`` again if you set everything up.
+It will now execute the tuning script.

-4. The script will save a log file to ``~/tuning/log.txt`` and output plots to ``~/tuning/plots/``.
+The script will save a log file to ``~/tuning/log.txt`` and output plots to ``~/tuning/plots/``.
-5. If you are using an interruptable instance, the script will be run automatically, if your instance is restarted and will resume the tune.
+If you are using an interruptable instance, the script will be run automatically, if your instance is restarted and will resume the tune.

 .. _Gist: https://gist.github.com/